mjhinek/comp1406/Tutorials/T4/README.md

 ## Submit

-Submit a zip file with your `comp1406t4` folder and your `LList`, `TestLL`,  `Owl` classes.
-For full marks, you must complete everything up to and including problem 3 (Owl).
+Submit a zip file with your `comp1406t4` folder and your `LList`, `TestLL`, and `RandomNumbers` classes.
+For full marks, you must complete Problem 1 (Liked Lists) and Problem 2 (ArryList part).
 I recommend you try and complete the rest.
-You will be tested on the javadoc tool and interfaces (either midterm or final exam).
+It will be expected that you can use set, maps and lists (from the JCF).

 ---